ibm-cloud-docs/vmwaresolutions/services/managingcaveonix.md

 You are responsible for maintaining Caveonix RiskForesight to keep it updated to the most recent version.
 You can download the required updates from the [Caveonix Service Provider Portal](https://support.caveonix.com/login){:external}.

 ## Updating Caveonix RiskForesight licenses

+This information does not apply to Caveonix Foresight that is installed on VMware Regulated Workloads or Security and Compliance Readiness Bundle instances.
+{:note}

 The Caveonix RiskForesight license is valid for five years.
 You can update the Caveonix RiskForesight license when it expires by using the following procedure:
 1. Order a new Caveonix RiskForesight license and copy it to the Caveonix RiskForesight console.
 For more information, see [Procedure to order Caveonix RiskForesight licenses](/docs/vmwaresolutions?topic=vmwaresolutions-caveonix_license_ordering#caveonix_license_ordering-procedure).